Photo of Spotify on a smartphone in a car

 Imden FM transmitterThis gives your car Bluetooth and Spotify, no matter how old it isImden

-If your car doesn't have Bluetooth, USB or an aux input, then you can still get Spotify working - with a little help from a 12V FM transmitter like the one pictured above from Imden.
-Available on Amazon for $18, the device plugs into your car's 12V lighter socket.
-You can then plug your phone into the device' USB port to charge the battery, and connect to the device via Bluetooth.
+If your car doesn't have Bluetooth, USB, or aux input, then you can still get Spotify working - with a bit of help from a 12V FM transmitter like the one pictured above from Imden.
+Available on Amazon for $15, the device plugs into your car's 12V lighter socket.
+You can then plug your phone into the device's USB port to charge the battery and connect to the device via Bluetooth.

 Alexa and Google Assistant in the car